cTxplorer/windows-driver-docs/windows-driver-docs-pr/storage/cd-rom-real-time-streaming-.md

 -   You can mark any file for real-time read behavior, regardless of the file type.
 To do this, set the **MARK\_HANDLE\_REALTIME** flag in the [**MARK\_HANDLE\_INFO**](https://msdn.microsoft.com/library/windows/desktop/aa365229) structure, and then send the [**FSCTL\_MARK\_HANDLE**](https://msdn.microsoft.com/library/windows/desktop/aa364576) control code.
 Files marked with this flag must be opened for unbuffered I/O.
 -   An application can unmark a file that was previously flagged for real-time behavior, by setting the **MARK\_HANDLE\_NOT\_REALTIME** flag in the MARK\_HANDLE\_INFO structure.
--   If FSCTL\_MARK\_HANDLE control code is sent with MARK\_HANDLE\_REALTIME and either the CD-ROM/DVD drive or media indicate that the real time streaming feature is not supported, IOCTL returns STATUS\_INVALID\_DEVICE\_REQUEST.
+-   If FSCTL\_MARK\_HANDLE control code is sent with MARK\_HANDLE\_REALTIME and either the CD-ROM/DVD drive or media indicate that the real-time streaming feature is not supported, IOCTL returns STATUS\_INVALID\_DEVICE\_REQUEST.
 If the handle is opened without buffering, the STATUS\_INVALID\_DEVICE\_REQUEST is also returned.

 ## <span id="Performing_Optimum_Power_Calibration__OPC__before_writing"></span><span id="performing_optimum_power_calibration__opc__before_writing"></span><span id="PERFORMING_OPTIMUM_POWER_CALIBRATION__OPC__BEFORE_WRITING"></span>Performing Optimum Power Calibration (OPC) before writing

-Some applications might want to perform the OPC procedure in advance, so that the first streaming write does not have to wait for the OPC to finish.
+Some applications might want to perform the OPC procedure in advance so that the first streaming write does not have to wait for the OPC to finish.
 To do this, Cdrom.sys provides an IOCTL called [**IOCTL\_CDROM\_SEND\_OPC\_INFORMATION**](https://msdn.microsoft.com/library/windows/hardware/gg441243).

 ## <span id="Determining_the_read_write_speed_for_the_drive"></span><span id="determining_the_read_write_speed_for_the_drive"></span><span id="DETERMINING_THE_READ_WRITE_SPEED_FOR_THE_DRIVE"></span>Determining the read/write speed for the drive

-The MMC specification recommends that applications indicate the desirable read and write speed before using streaming I/O, so that the drive can find a better balance between read and write quality and throughput.
+The MMC specification recommends that applications indicate the desirable read and write speed before using streaming I/O so that the drive can find a better balance between read and write quality and throughput.
 Applications can use the [**IOCTL\_CDROM\_SET\_SPEED**](https://msdn.microsoft.com/library/windows/hardware/ff559381) to indicate the preferred speed.
 To determine the supported capabilities of the drive, Windows 7 introduced the [**IOCTL\_CDROM\_GET\_PERFORMANCE**](https://msdn.microsoft.com/library/windows/hardware/gg441242) control code, which takes as an input a [**CDROM\_PERFORMANCE\_REQUEST**](https://msdn.microsoft.com/library/windows/hardware/gg441233) structure.

 ## <span id="related_topics"></span>Related topics
 [**IOCTL\_CDROM\_ENABLE\_STREAMING**](https://msdn.microsoft.com/library/windows/hardware/gg441241)